About this listing

 Interaction with Guests

 There are 3 binders we have on the coffee table.
 The 1st goes over the home and the use of the appliances and safety instructions.
 The 2nd goes over dining in the area.
-The 3rd goes over activities that are available in the area.
+The 3rd goes over activities that are available in the area to do during different seasons.
 Please call us and e-mail us if you have any questions that you are having difficulty with.
 We have left a visitors welcome guide to the home and to the surrounding area for your reference and they cover the most frequently asked questions.
 This is our vacation home so when we are not here we rent it out.
-But our neighbors keep an eye on the home and we can have them take care of any situation that may arise.
-Kay lives next door and for any immediate questions she will come by to answer any questions you may have about the home.
-You can also call us and e-mail us.
+But our neighbors right next door keep an eye on the home and we can have them take care of any situation that may arise.
+You can also call us on our cell phone and e-mail us.

 Once the reservation is made, we will send you a standard Vacation Rental Lease agreement by Docusign for you to initial and sign electronically.
 It will automatically be returned by e-mail to us.
 It has all the rules and instructions that will be necessary for a mutually pleasant stay and experience at our home.